 Factory Audits: Audits are conducted by reputable third party auditors, typically every twelve to 24 months.
 Several factors, including the results of the previous audit, dictate audit frequency.
 Audits are usually scheduled in advance with the suppliers, in order to foster a relationship of trust and cooperation, but unannounced audits are also conducted.

-Audits are guided by a proprietary CR Assessment Tool that measures compliance through metrics based on the requirements of A Shared Commitment.
-These include specific metrics relating to forced and involuntary labor.
-The CR Assessment Tool enhances objectivity and consistency across assessments by ensuring that we use consistent criteria to evaluate all suppliers producing PVH product.
-As part of the audit, we also seek workers’ views in confidence, so that we can hear, first-hand, about factory conditions.
+Audits are guided by the Social Labor Convergence Project (SLCP), an industry-wide data collection tool that aims to create an efficient and sustainable solution for social audits, with a goal of alleviating audit fatigue for our suppliers.
+The SLCP includes specific metrics relating to forced and involuntary labor.
+In addition, as part of the audit, we seek workers’ views in confidence, so that we can hear, first-hand, about factory conditions.
 We also monitor conditions at factories through assessments by independent organizations, such as the Better Work Programme.

 Given the challenges posed by recruitment systems, migrant workers can be disproportionately vulnerable to forced and involuntary labor.
-Based on data reported by our suppliers in 2020, PVH’s migrant worker ratio was 10%, inclusive of both domestic and foreign workers, and the foreign migrant ratio was 1%.
-Additionally, approximately 28.6% of suppliers in 12 high-risk jurisdictions employed foreign migrant workers.
-PVH has worked with an external partner to identify high-risk jurisdictions for migrant labor.
-The identified jurisdictions are located primarily in Southeast Asia, the Middle East and Africa.
-To enhance further our monitoring capability relating to forced and involuntary labor risks, in early 2020, we developed and deployed a supplementary assessment tool as part of the factory audit for supplier and licensee factories in high-risk jurisdictions that is focused on recruitment practices and treatment of migrant labor.
+For this reason, PVH has worked with an external partner to identify high-risk jurisdictions for migrant labor.
+The identified jurisdictions are located primarily in East Asia, Southeast Asia, the Middle East and Africa.
+To further enhance our monitoring capability relating to forced and involuntary labor risks, we utilize a supplementary assessment tool as part of the factory audit for supplier and licensee factories in high-risk jurisdictions that is focused on recruitment practices and treatment of migrant labor.
 In parallel with these efforts, we have deepened our engagement with suppliers on the payment of recruitment fees and other migrant labor issues.

 Remediation: PVH’s audit program encourages our business partners to assume greater responsibility for their labor practices, and general compliance around employment and worker issues, by providing the opportunity for suppliers to remediate most identified issues.
 We believe that remediation best serves the interests of workers by enabling the supplier to develop safe, compliant and respectful workplaces.
-We engage factory managers in an open discussion on the findings, exploring root causes, and support them in developing corrective action plans.
-In addition, we meet with our suppliers between audits to review their progress in implementing remediation activities, and to provide further guidance.
 Continuous engagement with suppliers on their progress in addressing forced and involuntary labor risks helps us ensure the effectiveness of our program.

 We also reward those business partners that adopt and implement our standards and policies with continued business.